MDR Patient Resources

-It is our policy at Encino Pharmacy to help you quickly obtain a medication refill.
+It is our policy at MDR Pharmacy to help you quickly obtain a medication refill.
 We will be available to help you set up your refill for pick up or delivery.
-If you wish to set up a refill, please contact us at (800) 515-3784 or visit our website (www.mdrusa.com) and click on Rx Refill under Forms .
-In addition, we will gladly assist you with any coordination issues with your medication such as vacation supplies, early refill due to change in therapy, or manufacture replacement due defective device, etc.
+If you wish to set up a refill, please contact us at (800) 515-3784.
+Also, we will gladly assist you with any coordination issues with your medication such as vacation supplies, early refill due to change in therapy, or manufacture replacement due to a defective device, etc.

 HOW TO ACCESS MEDICATIONS IN CASE OF AN EMERGENCY OR DISASTER

 • Local pharmacies near the patient’s address

 • The local hospital(s) near the patient’s address

 INFORMATION ON PRESCRIPTION DRUG SUBSTITUTIONS